laf0rge/udtrace/README.md

   9 write W 00040000050000004403000008000000680000001c0300002c03000000000000

 Where
- * *9* is the file dsecriptor on which the event happened
+ * *9* is the file descriptor on which the event happened
  * *read/write* is the name of the syscall, could e.g. also be sendmsg / readv / etc.
  * *R|W* is Read / Write (from the process point of view)
  * followed by a hex-dump of the raw data.
 Only data successfully